 Yet I believe (admittedly, perhaps, self-servingly) that organizing ought and will – indeed, must – go on in the face of catastrophe.
 It must, though, go on in a dramatically changed form.
 Because organizing, at bottom, isn’t really about securing contracts or increasing a union’s numbers.
 Fundamentally, it’s about building and marshalling solidarity in order to meet human needs.
 It’s about creating order to combat entropy, whether that entropy takes the form of an unscrupulous employer, an opportunistic infection, or any other force that threatens us when we are isolated and weakened.

 It’s counterintuitive that an unprecedented spike in unemployment would coincide with a rash of militant labor action, but that’s just what we’ve seen nationwide in the early weeks of this crisis.
 Front-line workers of every description have protested and walked off the job – often in hastily assembled and unauthorized wildcat strikes – to demand their employers not to risk their safety or the safety of the public.
 Grocery workers, app-based gig workers, bus drivers, librarians, warehouse workers, teachers, fast-food workers, nurses, sanitation workers – working folks of all kinds of occupations have stood up to their employers to insist upon measures such as sick leave, protective equipment, new cleaning regimens, hazard pay, social distancing policies, and other measures to protect themselves and their communities.
 This crisis has thrown into stark relief the fact that the workers who are the most essential are often among the least valued.
 As we have become more reliant upon these essential workers and as the risks of their jobs have multiplied, they’ve rightly demanded respect and safeguards for their well-being.
-Taking into account their demands, the organization might think of adding an extra wide safety gate and other similar measures.

 Much of the labor unrest we’ve seen recently has been ad-hoc and seemingly spontaneous, and almost all of it has been outside of the traditional structures and protocols of collective bargaining relationships.
 Workers have taken action for immediate fixes to urgent problems, not for three-year union contracts.
 In that sense it’s reminiscent of the solidarity unionism of the Industrial Workers of the World (IWW, or “Wobblies”), a militant union that had its heyday about a century ago and which eschewed the “business unionism” of more mainstream labor organizations.
 Indeed, the Wobblies are still around – although they’re not now the force they were in the days of mythic labor legends like Mother Jones, Big Bill Haywood, and Joe Hill – and the IWW has been actively organizing during the crisis.